gwmtm/weaving-an-empire-audio-guide/stops/3-en.md

 the highlands and later came under Inka rule.

-Aymara communities had inhabited the southern region of the Inka empire centuries before Inka rule, developing a distinct clothing style featuring woven stripes.
+Aymara communities had inhabited the southern region of the Inka Empire centuries before Inka rule, developing a distinct clothing style featuring woven stripes.
 This men’s tunic, called “qhawa” in Aymara, has a pattern of narrow blue, yellow, red, and light green vertical stripes.
 Repeating patterns of stripes were common in men’s clothing, while symmetrical groupings of